Clarity-Analytics/canvas-OLD-Workstation/src/app/doc.reference.component.md

 - Password is an optional feature to protect information.
 Passwords can only be added and deleted by Owners.
 Users with the appropriate access rights may see the underlying information if they know the password.
 - Nr Liked is the number of users that likes this Widget.
 This is a good indication of how useful the information in the Widget is.

-The Data info are:
+The Data contains the following info:
 - ReportName.
 The data used in a Widget is provided by a predefined Report.
 See Admin -> Reports for more detail.
 - Rpt Params: optional report parameters.
 - Limit Rows is a limit on the number of data rows to ue in the extraction of the Widget.
 This is a good saveguard to prevent an accidental extraction of a million rows into a pie chart.
 - Rest Row: is a useful feature to show proportion when selecting a limited dataset.
 For example, show the value traded by the top 5 brokers in a pie chart.
 While this is good to know in itself, it does not say what percentage the top 5 makes of the total value traded.
 Check Add Rest to add a new row to the data (it will thus return 6 rows) that shows the total for the rest of the brokers.

-The Text info are:
+The Text contains the following info:
 - Text is the text to show in the container.
 This text can include HTML tags, if the user is familiar with it.
 For example, to make the word August show in bold, one can add the following text: <bold>August</bold>
 - Background indicates the background color of the text area (not the whole container).
 - Text Border is the border around the text area.